P3 English Tuition

 We teach students to look beyond stated facts — to understand implied meanings, character motivations, and author intentions.
 Through guided practice with various question types, students develop the critical thinking skills needed for higher-order questions.

 We teach explicit planning strategies including story maps, paragraph frameworks, and outlining techniques.
-Students learn to brainstorm, organise, and develop their ideas systematically before writing, resulting in more coherent and engaging compositions.
+Students learn to brainstorm, organise, and develop their ideas systematically before writing, using topic sentences and supporting details for each paragraph.
+This results in more coherent, well-structured, and engaging compositions.
+Read our primary English tips.

 Our small-group classes are intentionally kept between 3 and 6 students so every learner receives close guidance, timely feedback, and ample practice.